montev87/npr_scraper/README.md

 1. If you do not already have Obsidian installed, [download and install Obsidian.](https://obsidian.md/download)

 2. If you do not already have Python installed, [download and install Python.](https://www.python.org/downloads)

+3. Download this repository.

+4. Open `npr_scraper.py` with the text editor Update `OUTPUT_DIR_PATH` in `npr_scraper.py` to the file path of your desired save location.
+See Configuration Notes above.

-3. Ensure that you have the required Python libraries ([Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest) and [Requests](https://docs.python-requests.org/en/latest/index.html)) installed in your Python environment by running **one of** the commands below:
+5. Ensure that you have the required Python libraries ([Beautiful Soup](https://beautiful-soup-4.readthedocs.io/en/latest) and [Requests](https://docs.python-requests.org/en/latest/index.html)) installed in your Python environment by running **one of** the commands below:

 	```bash
 	pip install -r requirements.txt